wing5wong/artisan-whs-static/source/_events/2019-11-22_activity-days.md

 12.40 - 2.40pm ACTIVITY 2
 2.40pm Students released

-Students are to wear Whanganui High School PE GEAR for the Activity Days.
+Students are to wear Whanganui High School PE GEAR or School Uniform for the Activity Days please.
-Either PE gear or School Uniform please.

 Thank you and HAVE FUN!! 👍 😀 👍